 Oh, and I also have a BTEC in Teaching in the Lifelong Learning Sector, because why not?

 Over the years, I’ve done pretty well with my own writing.
-I was shortlisted for the Escalator Literary Prize for Fiction (2012), published a handful of poems and stories, self-published a short story collection (The Hours of Creeping Night) and signed with a literary agent.
+I was shortlisted for the Escalator Literary Prize for Fiction (2012), had a handful of poems and stories published in literary magazines, self-published a short story collection and signed with a literary agent.

 I’m a woman of simple pleasures – food, films, books and nature – but I’m also partial to contemplating the meaning of life, the universe and everything.
 (Which often sends me into an existential crisis, but let’s not dwell on that.)